browarsoftware/crowdsimrough/README.md

 ![alt text](image/tp.png)

-The logarithm of the cumulated crowd density which is defined as the total time number of iteration of simulation when a certain cell in simulation grid was occupied by an agent.
+The logarithm of the cumulated crowd density is defined as the total number of iterations of simulation when an agent occupies a certain cell in the simulation grid.

 ![alt text](image/rougfromfile90.0.5.png)